Rishit-dagli/TF-Watcher/webapp/README.md

 Firebase Instance:
 - [**`Firebase`**](/src/firebase/Firebase.js): Configure the Firebase Instance and leverages its functionality for authentication and accessing real-time data.
-<br /><br />

 ## Development Setup 🖥️

-You will require Yarn or Npm to be able to run this application locally.
+You will require Yarn or npm to be able to run this application locally.

 To setup `tfwatcher webapp` and get all its dependencies, run the following: